James Tucker, Baron Tucker

 Frederick James Tucker, Baron Tucker PC (22 May 1888 – 17 November 1975) was a British judge.

 Tucker was born in Pietermaritzburg, Natal (now South Africa), and was educated at Winchester and at New College, Oxford.
-He was called to the Bar (Inner Temple) in 1914, and was commissioned into the Army as a lieutenant during World War I. After the war, he became the pupil of Rayner Goddard (later Lord Goddard) and joined his chambers.
+He was called to the Bar (Inner Temple) in 1914, and was commissioned into the British Army as a lieutenant during World War I. After the war, he became the pupil of Rayner Goddard (later Lord Goddard) and joined his chambers.
 He was made King's Counsel in 1933.